Tributes paid to producer Chucky Thompson, who has died: "This one hurts so bad"

 Guru didn’t reveal a cause of death.
 AllHipHop is reporting that the producer’s passing comes after a battle with COVID-19.

-Thompson was a member of Diddy’s Hitmen production team who were formed to work on music for the mogul’s Bad Boy Records.
+Thompson – who was born Carl E. Thompson – was a member of Diddy’s Hitmen production team who were formed to work on music for the mogul’s Bad Boy Records.
 In addition to Thompson, the original Hitmen squad included Easy Moe Bee and Deric “D-Dot” Angeletti (aka The Madd Rapper).

 Besides his work with Diddy and Bad Boy, Thompson worked on hits for Usher, Faith Evans, TLC, Busta Rhymes, and Juvenile.
 He produced The Notorious B.I.G.’s ‘Big Poppa’, Nas’ ‘One Mic’, and he received a Grammy nomination for Mary J. Blige’s classic 1994 album, ‘My Life’.